fivedogit/hn_firebase_listener/README.md

 If everything is set up correctly, you should be good to go.
 Right click your hn_firebase_listener project in Eclipse -> run on server -> Apache tomcat 7 (local).

 If it's running correctly, your console should show output as the program reads the HN API and commits items and users to the two database tables you set up.

+You can also run this on an elastic beanstalk if you don't have enough local bandwidth or processing power.
+Right click -> run on server -> elastic beanstalk.

 Please email me c@mailcyr at the United States TLD and I'll try to clarify.